vpcmps/vpcmps/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on [Rock Content](https://rockcontent.com/) as Senior Software Engineer
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Typescript, NestJS and React with Next
 - 💬 Ask me about Web Development with .NET and C#

 <div>